The Information Security and Risk Management Conference

 compliance with the privacy regulations.

-right to disclose nonpublic personal information to nonaffiliated
+nonpublic personal information about the consumer to a nonaffiliated